Search for an item here.

 With Widescreen, there are a few aspect ratio such as 1.78:1, 1.85:1, 1.42:1 and 2.35:1.
 When this so called Widescreen DVD is played on your normal 4:3 TV, the DVD player will try to maintain the aspect ratio and fill the unused area of the TV screen with black bars above and below.

 Depending on the aspect ratio that the player is trying to maintain, the black bars may appear thicker or thinner.
 For example the black bars for 2.35:1 will be thicker than 1.78:1 because the picture is wider and thinner.
 Some Widescreen movies are also called Letterbox.
-Unfortunately there's no standard for how these two terms are used.
+Unfortunately there's no standard for how this term is used.

 If you own a Widecreen (16:9) TV, your DVD player may be able to automatically stretch the picture to fit your screen to the fullest when you are playing DVD with Widescreen 1.78:1 aspect ratio or 16:9 enhanced.